NECA's Proposed 2014 Modification of Average Schedule Formulas

 schedule interstate settlement disbursements in connection with the provision of interstate access services

-average schedule companies will vary depending on each company’s size and demand characteristics.
+on individual average schedule companies will vary depending on each company’s size and demand

-Overall, NECA calculates that 337 study areas are expected to experience increases in settlement rates,
+characteristics.
+NECA calculates that 154 study areas are expected to experience increases and 181 study

 attached to Letter from Richard A. Askoff, Executive Director—Regulatory, NECA, to Marlene H. Dortch,